 [Note: Refer to Kirsch Research for a list of names; all the Kirsch names in this paragraph are children of Samuel Kirsch unless otherwise noted] Scheppel is where Gottlieb Kirsch was confirmed in the Lutheran church in 1882.
 But the community has Baptist associations as well.
 August Rempel and Julianna Kirsch Rempel emigrated from Scheppel with other Baptist families in 1890.
 Daniel Kirsch’s wife, Wanda Schindler, was from Ludwischin, but her father and two of her sibling were of the Baptist group that traveled from Scheppel aboard the Hansa.
 According to In the Midst of Wolves by Donald Miller, Scheppel was a Baptist station in Rozyzscze (parish).
 While Rozyzscze city was home to the largest Baptist church in the parish, there were several “stations” established as the Baptists grew in number in Volhynia, including Scheppel, where people from various communities congregated to worship.
 Some of these stations became self-supporting churches.
 Other names for Scheppel are Schepel, Schepek, Schöpel, Schlepe, Szepel, and Schelpe.

 There is evidence that the Kirsch family moved to the nearby colony, Wsewolodowka, between 1902 (death of Adolf Kirsch in Ludwischin) and 1905 (birth of eighteenth and last child, Olga, in Wsewolodowka).
-Karl Kirsch’s residence was Wsewolodowka when he emigrated in 1913.
+Karl Kirsch’s residence was Wsewolodowka when he emigrated in 1913 [Update: Karl lived in Wladislowka, which is a different colony].
 His four children were also born there (1901, 1905, 1909, 1911).

 Finally, Friedrich Kirsch was born in “Marienovka Usicze,” or what I think is nearby Usicze, in 1899.